funcool/buddy-auth/examples/session/README.md

-# Buddy example auth
+# buddy-auth example using session

-This example application shows how to use buddy auth.
+This example application shows how to use buddy auth with session based authentication.

 Users:
 * user: admin, password "secret"
 * user: test, password "secret"

 ## Running the app